Division 7A Loan Deed

 The Deed can use the expression ‘agreement’ in the Loan agreement.
 The use of the word ‘agreement’ is fine.
 But you need the three things above.

-If you are worried about the validity of your Div 7A loan build a new one on our law firm’s website.
+If you are worried about the validity of your old Div 7A loan, build a new one on our law firm’s website.

 Is your Div 7A prepared and protected by a law firm?

-2. A Division 7A loan requires 8 things to be enforceable:
+2. A Division 7A loan requires eight things to be enforceable:

 1. Offer and Acceptance: an offer from one party and acceptance from the otherDiv 7A Division 7A loan agreement company lends money